Aswin-AR5055/MiniGDrive/README.md

 - **Infrastructure as Code (IaC):** All AWS resources are defined in Terraform configuration files.
 - **Secure Secrets:** AWS credentials and other sensitive values are stored in **GitHub Secrets**, never in code.
-- **Automated Provisioning:** GitHub Actions automatically runs Terraform to apply infrastructure changes.
+- **Automated Provisioning:** GitHub Actions workflow(on Ec2 branch) automatically runs Terraform to apply infrastructure changes.
 - **Consistency:** Ensures the same environment setup across dev, staging, and production.

 ---